Wikia/app/JSCONVENTIONS.md

 - Use a `break` for each case other than `default`.
 - Align `case` statements with the `switch`.

+###Delete Operator###
+Try to avoid using the delete operator.
+Contrary to what you might think, the delete operator doesn't actually clean up memory.
+Instead, removing properties actually changes the shape of objects and is bad for performance.
+It is better to set the property to null some other falsey value.

+Quoted from google's style guide:
+> "In modern JavaScript engines, changing the number of properties on an object is much slower than reassigning the values.
+The delete keyword should be avoided except when it is necessary to remove a property from an object's iterated list of keys, or to change the result of if (key in obj)."

+###Modifying prototypes of built-in objects###
+This is heavily discouraged.
+We'll follow Google's style guidelines here:
+>"Modifying builtins like Object.prototype and Array.prototype are strictly forbidden.
+Modifying other builtins like Function.prototype is less dangerous but still leads to hard to debug issues in production and should be avoided."

+Also, jQuery code works on the assumption that no built in object prototypes are modified.

 ## Style Rules